 Expenditure of Funds

-Research Expense Grants funds for both the Winter/Spring and Summer/Fall awards must be expended, and receipts submitted for reimbursement, no later than May 15, 2015.
+Research Expense Grants funds for the Winter/Spring must be expended, and receipts submitted for reimbursement, no later than May 15, 2015.
+Funds for the Summer/Fall awards must be expended, and receipts submitted for reimbursement, no later than May 15, 2016.

 Application Review Process